powsybl/powsybl-optimizer/docs/optimizer/acOptimalPowerflow.md

 (specified in `ampl_network_buses.txt`), as well as the voltage phases $\boldsymbol{\theta_i}$ with the results of the DCOPF (see [DC optimal powerflow](dcOptimalPowerflow.md)).
 Please also note that a scaling is applied with user-defined values before solving the ACOPF.

-The solving is considered as successful if the non-linear solver employed (see [Non-linear optimization solver](../gettingStarted.md#non-linear-optimization-solver)) finds a feasible approximate solution (**even if the sum of slacks is important**), and the script `reactiveopfoutput.run` is executed (see [In case of convergence](outputs.md#in-case-of-convergence)).
+A solving is considered as successful if the non-linear solver employed (see [Non-linear optimization solver](../gettingStarted.md#non-linear-optimization-solver)) finds a feasible approximate solution (**even if the sum of slacks is important**).

-Note that if the solving of ACOPF fails, and the $\alpha$ parameter is set to $1$ (default value), then a new resolution is attempted, with $\alpha$ set to zero.
-This gives more freedom to the active powers produced (see [Constraints](#constraints)), leaving these variables free within their respective bounds.
+At the user's request (see [Configuration of the run](inputs.md#configuration-of-the-run)), and if at least one transformer is optimized, a second ACOPF optimization can be performed after rounding the transformer ratios (which, as a reminder, are continuous in the solving) to the nearest tap in the input data (see [Network data](inputs.md#network-data)).
+This allows the voltage plan to be readjusted to the new fixed transformation ratios in the second optimization.
+Without this optimization, note that power flows can vary significantly before and after rounding the taps, particularly for transformers with low impedance.

+If the ACOPF resolution(s) are successfully completed, the script `reactiveopfoutput.run` is executed (see [In case of convergence](outputs.md#in-case-of-convergence)).
-If ACOPF solving fails another time, the script `reactiveopfexit.run` is executed (see [In case of inconsistency](outputs.md#in-case-of-inconsistency)).
+Otherwise, the script `reactiveopfexit.run` is executed (see [In case of inconsistency](outputs.md#in-case-of-inconsistency)).